ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 ## Confidentiality

-Confidentiality of exchange attestation information may be desirable.
+Confidentiality of exchanged attestation information may be desirable.
 This requirement usually is present when communication takes place over insecure channels, such as the public Internet.
 In such cases, TLS may be uses as a suitable communication protocol that preserves confidentiality.
 In private networks, such as carrier management networks, it must be evaluated whether or not the transport medium is considered confidential.

 ## Mutual Authentication